 We aim to promote and encourage a love of reading for all children throughout the school.
 Striving to ensure a balanced mix of approaches to reading so that our pupils achieve the skills required, a positive attitude, confidence as well as interest and a life-long love of literature.
-Teachers read the spine books recommended by Pie Corbett's Talk for Writing to ensure children are enriched with high quality vocabulary.
+Teachers read the spine books recommended by Pie Corbett, to ensure children are enriched with high quality vocabulary.
 Each class also has a class novel that they read to the children to not only engage their imagination but to also immerse children into literature and to give them the opportunity to predict and infer what could happen next.
 Children in KS2 have reading challenges where they are inspired to read for pleasure and to develop a rich breadth of literature and genres.
-As a school we assess children using a bench mark assessment to determine whether children are ready for the next reading band in line with their age and understanding.
-This is tracked through school using the clicker 7 programme.
+As a school we assess children using a benchmark assessment to determine whether children are ready for the next reading band in line with their age and understanding.